Data Europa

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives.
-The description is a single line with no context about usage or exclusions.
+No guidance is provided on when to use this tool versus alternatives.
+The description does not mention any context for usage.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.